cf-stratos/pullrequest-resource/README.md

   were created via users that forked from your repo.

 * `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
 It is case insensitive.

+* `exclude_label`: *Optional.* If set to a string it will exclude pull requests that have been marked with that specific label.
+It is case insensitive.

 * `username`: *Optional.* Username for HTTP(S) auth when pulling/pushing.